Dan0sz/TopmenuProducts-magento2/README.md

-# Top Menu Products for Magento 2
+# Topmenu Products for Magento 2

 ## Overview

-Top Menu Products for Magento 2 enables you to easily add products to your Top Menu instead of just categories.
+Topmenu Products for Magento 2 enables you to easily add products to your Topmenu instead of just categories.

 ## Features